Fantasy Football: Who should I buy?

 In the 12 games under the American coach, Rodrigo netted three times from an xG of 2.5.
 Now that may not sound impressive but we have to consider the context of Leeds just looking to survive in the division.

 This time around, he can enjoy a campaign where he hits double figures.
-Rodrigo scored five goals in five pre-season outings, he seems ready to go for the 2022/23 season.
+Rodrigo scored five goals in five pre-season outings, and he seems ready to go for the 2022/23 campaign.

-The fact that only 2.5% of FPL players have Brennan Johnson in their team shows how he has been overlooked by many for the new campaign.
+The fact that only 2.5% of FPL players have Brennan Johnson in their team shows how quickly he has been overlooked ahead of the new campaign.

 The 21-year-old netted 18 goals (13.70 xG) and ten assists (9.45 xA) as Forest were promoted - a hugely talented player who will be a nightmare for some opposition defenders.